 Most organizations have data stored in disparate systems for a variety reasons.
 Regardless of how the data is stored, you may need to combine it for clarity or to analyze the relationships between data stored in different systems.

-Zoomdata dashboards can contain many charts, and each chart can depict data from a different data store.
-In addition, Zoomdata offers more practical approaches to multisource analysis through data fusion, cross-source filtering, and keysets.
+Composer dashboards can contain many visuals, and each visual can depict data from a different data store.
+In addition, Composer offers more practical approaches to multisource analysis through data fusion, cross-source filtering, and keysets.

 - Keysets are an innovative way to perform multipass data analysis without requiring IT or developer intervention.
-You can simply create a keyset from one chart and apply that keyset as a filter on other charts.
-Keysets can be applied to any charts, and are usable across all data sources.
+You can simply create a keyset from one visual and apply that keyset as a filter on other visuals.
+Keysets can be applied to any visuals, and are usable across all data sources.
 See Using Keysets.